xc-jp/purescript-protobuf/README.md

    newtype Rectangle = Rectangle { width :: Maybe Number, height :: Maybe Number }
    ```

-   The message data type will also include an `__unknown_fields` field which
+   The message data type will also include an `__unknown_fields` array field for
-   is required for conformance.
+   holding received fields which were not in the schema `.proto` file.
+We can
+   completely ignore this field if we want to.

 2. A message maker which constructs a message from a `Record`
    with some message fields